masadcv/MONet-MONAILabel/README.md

 If you use MONet in your research, then please cite:

-> Asad, Muhammad, Helena Willaims, Indrajeet Mandal, Sarim Ather, Jan Deprest, Jan D'hooge, and Tom Vercauteren
+> Asad, Muhammad, Helena Williams, Indrajeet Mandal, Sarim Ather, Jan Deprest, Jan D'hooge, and Tom Vercauteren
 >"Adaptive Multi-scale Online Likelihood Network for AI-assisted Interactive Segmentation"
 >arXiv preprint arXiv:TODO (2023).